simeng-yang/Re-Vim-d/README.md

 ./vm <file-to-be-opened>
 ```

 Disclaimer: Due to Policy #71, source code of this project is not publically available.
-However, I am willing to share the source code upon private request at my discretion.
+However, I can share the source code upon  request at my discretion.